 With Zenki Mary Mocine

-April 26-30 (Friday- Tuesday)Learn how to find deep satisfaction in the practice of law and to skillfully handle the anger and other strong emotions and attachments that can arise.
+May 28 - June 1 (Wednesday-Sunday)Learn how to find equanimity, even joy, in the practice of law and to skillfully handle the anger and other strong emotions that can arise.

-The practice of law is intense and intimate.
-It often evokes strong emotion and attachment to opinions.
+The practice of law is intense and intimate, often evoking strong emotion and attachment to opinions.
 We ignore those emotions or attachments at our peril.
-And, law practice can bring satisfaction, even joy, and be of great use, when we can practice with awareness and let go of attachment to views or emotions.
-Mindful awareness of our own inner experience is key to our being useful to the clients we serve.
-In this workshop we will explore this approach.
-We will also look at our judging mind and work with substance abuse.
-The retreat schedule will include plenty of time for relaxation, meditation and individual meetings with the teacher.
+Law practice can bring satisfaction, even joy, and be of great use, when we practice with awareness.
+Mindful awareness of our inner experience is key to being useful to the clients we serve and to finding true balance in our practice lives.
+In this workshop we explore this approach, look at our judging mind, and work with the issue of substance abuse.
+The retreat schedule includes plenty of time for relaxation, meditation, and individual meetings with the teacher.

 In this retreat we usually meditate a few times during the day.
 Instruction is offered for beginners.
 We have a lecture and discussion most days.
 The content grows out of your experience and questions arising out of your law practice.
 It can be intense as this is a chance to really work with issues that we rarely get to due to the pressures in the profession to be “the expert who knows.”
 Most afternoons we are led in gentle mindful stretching/movement by Julia TenEyck, a long-time yoga student and student of mindful movement.
 Most afternoons are free with time to hike, have a massage, read, luxuriate at the baths and/or swim.
 One of the days you will be given a choice to go on a silent hike or to work in the famed Tassajara kitchen.
 The afternoon will be entirely open.
 That evening we will meet to discuss what we learned that day.
 Other evenings, you are free to return to the baths, simply hang out, go to a discussion with a senior Tassajara student in the office, join student meditation in the zendo or attend a lecture if one is available.